Autism, auditory processing disorder and your child’s hearing health

 What is autism?

-The Autism Society defines ASD as a complex developmental disability which appears in early childhood and affects a child’s ability to communicate.
-According to the Centers of Disease Control and Prevention (CDC), in 2014 the prevalence of autism occurred once in every 68 births.
-Although children do not outgrow this disorder, much like hearing loss, early diagnosis and intervention can significantly improve a child’s outcome.
+The Autism Society defines ASD as a complex developmental disorder that appears in early childhood and affects a child’s ability to communicate.
+Although children with ASD do not outgrow this disorder, much like hearing loss, early diagnosis and intervention can significantly improve a child’s outcome.

 So how do you know if your child has more than hearing loss?

 The Autism Society lists these signs to look for:

 If your child is exhibiting these behaviors, consult your family physician.
 Although there are no specific medical procedures to test for ASD, your family physician can refer you to specialists who will administer a set of autism-specific behavioral evaluations designed to diagnose the disorder.